 Paul Farhi of the Washington Post recently wrote a ridiculous column criticizing Bruce Springsteen for using a teleprompter onstage:

-from old standbys such as “Badlands” (and, of course, “Born to Run”) to material from his new album, “Wrecking Ball.”
+Springsteen sings about 25 songs each night on his current tour.
+As with all Springsteen shows, the set list varies somewhat from night to night, but only somewhat.
+Most of the songs are the same each time out, from old standbys such as “Badlands” (and, of course, “Born to Run”) to material from his new album, “Wrecking Ball.”
 Which means the total number of songs he’s likely to perform on any night might range to fewer than 40.

-especially one as accomplished and experienced as Bruce Springsteen, to know the words to 40 songs?
+On the other hand, shouldn’t we expect a musician, especially one as accomplished and experienced as Bruce Springsteen, to know the words to 40 songs?

 Nils Lofgren, longtime member of the E Street Band, wrote an open letter in response:

 Your teleprompter article left out some important points.
 Last E Street tour, we played 192 different songs on that tour alone.
 Dozens of those songs were from audience-request signs Bruce would collect and dump in front of the drum riser.
 He would then rifle through them, sailing them around him until he found a song to attempt — much like the college kid rummaging through the pile of dirty laundry in search of one clean shirt.

 Many songs were covers we had never performed live.
 EVER!
 He would show us the sign and then immediately “frisbee” it down the stairs to the teleprompter crew to surf the net and find the lyrics while we all talked up a quick arrangement at his microphone, knowing he’d be